 The history of the USSR was paid special attention in the Soviet schools.
 School textbooks on this subject were written in Moscow and translated into the languages of the "titular nations".
 They referred to the shared past of all Soviet peoples.
 "History of the Soviet Union" started with the ancient past, with the rapprochement of the peoples reaching the stage of "brotherhood" after the creation of the USSR and continuing to the modern period.
 Despite declarations regarding the equality of all peoples, attention in the history of the USSR was clearly focused on the history of Russia and the Russian people.
-Information on the history of the USSR [...] constituted an ordered story of events in time and space which was coherent, sometimes intricate and not necessarily mendacious [...]
-It sought to legitimise and foster a supranational Soviet state identity, while simultaneously restricting the collective memory and identity of each constituent nationality to the ethnographical and geographical'.10 Studying and teaching history of the titular nations of the republics of the USSR was not forbidden but even encouraged in some cases if placed in the general framework of the common Soviet history.11 Alternative versions were practically excluded.
+Information on the history of the other republics and peoples was minimal.
+As Velychenko notes, '[T]he "History of the USSR [...] constituted an ordered story of events in time and space which was coherent, sometimes intricate and not necessarily mendacious [...]
+It sought to legitimise and foster a supranational Soviet state identity, while simultaneously restricting the collective memory and identity of each constituent nationality to the ethnographical and geographical'.
+10 Studying and teaching history of the titular nations of the republics of the USSR was not forbidden but even encouraged in some cases if placed in the general framework of the common Soviet history.
+Alternative versions were practically excluded.